Don’t Turn Your Back on the Dogs!

 We talk about our dogs and wonder if we know some of the same ones.
 This is an island after all.
 I recount the clash with Buddy slamming into my knee.
 Along our route to the X-ray, I’m wheeled through what looks to be the command center of the ER, literally at the center with curtain partitioned rooms around the perimeter.
-Because of the plastic covered entries, even rolled and tied back, I assumed this to be Covid-19 ground zero for Maui.
+Because of the plastic covered entries, even rolled and tied back, I assume this to be Covid-19 ground zero for Maui.
 The drone of machines and eerie stillness except for attendants reinforces this, though I don’t ask.
 We are too busy discussing puppies and such.

 In the X-ray room, a sheet covered platform appears as if suspended in the center of the room and I’m introduced to Noel, the X-ray tech.
-My escort bows out of the room with a friendly wave.
-Noel helps me settle onto the platform, lifting my leg gingerly into position.
+My escort bows out of the room with a wave.
+Noel helps me settle onto the platform, lifting my leg into position.
 Every moment a kindness, care for my comfort and protective placement of my things, like a sister.
 Easing my sandal off with the greatest of care.
 I about cry right here, overwhelmed as she lays the heavy radiation protection blanket over my abdomen.